Taking photos of people is a rewarding experience. But posing them can be tough, especially if you’re still starting out.

 If you want them to look contemplative, ask them to choose a point of interest far away.
 For a more intimate result, tell them to gaze at something closer.

 Photos often don’t look appealing when the whites of people’s eyeballs show too much.
-So discourage them from staring out of the corner of their eye.
+Discourage them from staring out of the corner of their eye.
 Instead, have their eyes follow where their nose is pointing.
 That way, you see more of their irises.

-Fashion poses don’t have to be static all the time.
+Model poses don’t have to be static.
 You can always add some action by photographing your models while they’re moving.
-Doing so doesn’t just make your photos more dynamic, but it also makes your subjects look less posey.
+This will make your photos more dynamic, and it also makes your subjects appear less posey.

-If jump shots look too “energetic” for your liking, photograph natural movements instead.
-Ask your subject to cross the street, spin around light poles, dance around, or flip their hair.
-They achieve the same effect without looking too outrageous.
+If jump shots look too “energetic” for your liking, photograph natural movement poses instead.
+Ask your subject to cross the street, spin, dance around, or flip their hair.
+These movements achieve the same effect without looking too outrageous.

 For the most part, models are responsible for coming up with fashion poses.
-But in the end, recognising which ones are effective falls on the photographer.
-Train your eyes on what looks good and what doesn’t.
+But in the end, recognising which poses are effective falls on the photographer.
+Train your eyes on what poses work best and what doesn’t.

 Apart from taking photos all the time, read magazines and visit websites on a regular basis.
-Familiarise yourself with different positions and remember them.
+Familiarise yourself with different poses and remember them.